jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 **1.2.2 Working day**

-See the glossary for the definition of a working day: <https://departmentfortransport.github.io/street-manager-docs/articles/glossary.html>
+See the [Street Manager glossary](https://departmentfortransport.github.io/street-manager-docs/articles/glossary.html) for the definition of a working day.

 _(Previously section 1.6 in Business rules v0.1 draft)_